sutta » sn » sn46 » Saṁyutta Nikāya 46.76

 diṭṭheva dhamme aññā, sati vā upādisese anāgāmitāti.

-enlightenment in the present life, or if there’s something left over, non-return.”
+enlightenment in this very life, or if there’s something left over, non-return.”

 Nirodhasaññā, bhikkhave, bhāvitā bahulīkatā mahato atthāya saṁvattati, mahato yogakkhemāya saṁvattati, mahato saṁvegāya saṁvattati, mahato phāsuvihārāya saṁvattati.